Building a Great Manager: Identifying the Right Candidate

 Personality assessment can also help identify whether a candidate has the traits you are looking for.
 Recruit4Business can run an individual’s personality assessment against its library of management job descriptions to see if the candidate would be a good fit.
 This can save you time and money.

-Here are three qualities to look at (beyond those already listed) as you consider manager candidates.
+Here are three qualities to look at (beyond those already listed) as you consider managerial candidates.

 Managers must help the company and their team navigate change.
 If the candidate is not open to new ways of doing things, they may not be the person who can lead a department into the future.
-They should be able to listen to feedback from their team members on ideas for improvement.
-If they’re not open to new ideas, they likely won’t do this.
-The ideal candidate may not be the person who has been around the longest, especially if they are not willing to change.
+They should be able to listen to their team members’ feedback on improvement ideas.
+They likely won’t do this if they’re not open to new ideas.
+The ideal candidate may not be the person who has been around the longest, especially if they are unwilling to change.

 One of the toughest things to do is look beyond a candidate’s existing skill set and project where they could go.
 As difficult as it is, it’s important.
 Will the skills and mindset of the candidate be able to scale as their department and the company grows?
-Look for someone that has the potential for great things and don’t hire just for what you need “right now.”
+Look for someone with the potential for great things, and don’t hire just for what you need right now.
 Keep in mind that training and coaching will be part of the candidate’s development.
-Start building a training outline for your new manager that includes one-to-one coaching sessions with you as the owner, as well as management skills training from outside third parties.
+Start building a training outline for your new manager that includes one-to-one coaching sessions with you as the owner and management skills training from outside third parties.
 We’ll look at this more in the next section.

-As you get ready to interview and assess candidates, build your list of qualities and skills – beyond work experience – that you will look for.
+As you prepare to interview and assess candidates, build your list of qualities and skills – beyond work experience – you will look for.
 How are their organizational skills?
 Do they communicate well (verbally and in writing)?
 Are they more team-focused or more individual-focused?
 These are just a few to consider.

-In our next installment, we will discuss how to set your Manager up for success if their new role.
-Stay tuned!
-Want to know more about giving your new Managers the tools to succeed and help drive your business forward?
-Check out our online workshop: Creating the Next Generation of Company Managers.
+Want to know more about giving your new managers the tools to succeed and help drive your business forward?
+Consider attending BDR’s Creating the Next Generation of Company Managers workshop.